Of late, it seems that a large percentage of emails I receive through the blog are related to one topic — Abaco’s swimming pigs.

 - On a related note, leave your pets on the boat.
 I’ve heard of several situations where people have brought their dogs on the beach to chase the pigs.
 Not only is this dangerous for your dog, but it terrorizes the pigs — which in turn makes them aggressive towards humans.

-- If you witness anyone mistreating the No Name Cay pigs, report it immediately to the Ministry of Agriculture office in Marsh Harbour at (242) 367-2240 or (242) 367-2225.
+- If you witness anyone mistreating the No Name Cay pigs, or you have other concerns, please contact the Ministry of Agriculture at (242) 367-2240 or (242) 367-2225.
 If you feel safe doing so, take photos of the individuals or vessels involved.

 IS LITTLE HOUSE BY THE FERRY INVOLVED IN CARING FOR THE ABACO SWIMMING PIGS?

-I’m asked this question a lot.
-No, aside from being an animal lover, and wanting to ensure that these helpless pigs are provided for and well-treated, I have no direct involvement in their care.
+No, aside from being an animal lover, and wanting to ensure that these helpless pigs are provided for and well-treated, I have no involvement.

 WHAT IF I HAVE QUESTIONS THAT AREN’T ANSWERED HERE?